Sweden men's national football team: 1990s

 In the first knockout-stage match, Sweden faced Saudi Arabia in the extreme heat and humidity of Dallas, where the game started at the hottest time of day- 4:30 p.m. where temperatures went past 40C (104F) in an outdoor stadium.
 Sweden won 3–1 after two goals from Kennet Andersson and one from Martin Dahlin.
 Sweden's quarter-final match in San Francisco against Romania has become a memorable match for Sweden national team football fans.
 After Sweden had scored late in the second half, Romania managed to equalise in the dying minutes of the match, sending it into extra time.
 Romania's Florin Răducioiu, who scored the first goal for Romania, scored his second of the day to take Romania ahead at the 101st minute.
 But with five minutes left, Kennet Andersson scored with a header to make it level at 2–2.
 The penalty shoot-out began with a miss from Håkan Mild of Sweden, but Thomas Ravelli managed to save two penalties from Daniel Prodan and Miodrag Belodedici, giving Sweden the win and making himself a hero.
 Sweden advanced to the semi-finals, where they were to face Brazil in Los Angeles.
 They had managed to score in the group stage against Brazil but couldn't do it a second time.
 After Jonas Thern had been sent off with a red card, Romário scored the only goal of the game in the 80th minute.

 In the third-place match, Sweden played against a Bulgaria side that had lost to Italy in their semi-final match in New York City.
-Sweden scored 4 goals in the first half, but the second half went goal-less.
+Sweden scored 4 goals in the first half, but the second half went goalless.
 Sweden finished 3rd and won the bronze medal, the best placing for the national team in a World Cup since the 1958 silver medal.
 This led Sweden to a second-place in the FIFA Men's World Rankings for one month, in November 1994.

 They finished as the top scorers of the tournament, with 15 goals scored in total.

 After the World Cup in 1994, Sweden had difficulty reaching up to the same level.
 The national team was knocked out in qualifying for the 1996 European Championships in England and the World Cup in France in 1998.
 The qualification for the Euro 96 had started with a win for Sweden 1–0 away against Iceland in September 1994, but then lost against Switzerland away from home.
 In November 1994, Tomas Brolin broke his foot in a win against Hungary.
 In the spring of 1995 continued failure in the European Championship qualifiers.
 Sweden lost the away games against Turkey and played 1–1 draw at home to Iceland.
 When Sweden drew 0–0 against Switzerland in Gothenburg in September 1995, it was clear that the team would miss the European Championship finals.